cgguerra/live-laugh-laos/_posts/2023-10-5-Hard-Rock.md

 Courtesy of Sticky Fingers

-Max is celebrating his birthday by going to Pakse this weekend before school starts on Monday.
+Max is celebrating his birthday by going to Pakse this weekend before school starts on October 16th.
 A very happy birthday to Max!

 <!-- Hello and welcome.
 The only purpose of this post is to greet you when your site comes alive for the first time.